Democrats Can Calm Their 2020 Election Anxiety By Accepting There's No One Else

 Democratic voters seem to like their field

 All that said, an important point that shouldn't be lost is that Democratic voters don't seem all that dissatisfied with the field.
-The top candidates get very high favorability ratings from Democrats.
-As the NPR poll has shown, and, as Pew found earlier this summer, two-thirds of Democratic voters (65%) had either an excellent or good impression of the field.
+The top candidates get very high favorability ratings from Democrats, as the NPR poll has shown.
+And, as Pew found earlier this summer, two-thirds of Democratic voters (65%) had either an excellent or good impression of the field.
 That's 14 points higher than 2016 on par with 2008.

 "It's still early," Finney noted.
 "Politicos forget that voters are still getting to know the candidates, and there's still time for someone to have a breakout moment."